pagsmile/pagsmile.github.io/en/api/DriectCreditdo.md

  ```

-   2. Array dimension reduction is to reduce the two-dimensional array into a one-dimensional array, before the array becomes a josn string, and the one-dimensional array is sorted by key as follows
+   2. Array dimension reduction is to reduce the two-dimensional array into a one-dimensional array, before the array becomes a JSON string, and the one-dimensional array is sorted by key as follows

 ```
               [